atlassian/gostatsd/ROADMAP.md

 * [ ] Fix value of metrics displayed in console
 * [x] Fix value of metrics displayed in web UI
 * [ ] Rate limiting per source ip address
+* [x] Ensure not going over the udp datagram max size when sending to statsd backend

 Pri 3
 -----